Skip to content

 • Wildcards or regex. --filter tenant=acme* is not a thing.
 Workaround: use a more specific pattern or run multiple invocations.

 • Partial match / substring.
-Value matching is strict equality (or containment for multi-valued).
+Value matching is strict equality (or containment for multi-valued components, exact-literal for table).

 Rocky produces actionable errors for invalid filter input:

-rocky run --filter noequalssigninvalid filter 'noequalssign': expected key=value (e.g., client=acme)
+rocky plan --filter noequalssign invalid filter 'noequalssign': expected key=value (e.g., client=acme)

-A filter that parses correctly but matches zero sources is not an error — the command reports “0 sources after filter” and exits successfully.
+A filter that parses correctly but matches zero sources is not an error.
+The command scopes to zero sources and exits successfully.
 This is deliberate: empty match is valid orchestration output (e.g. “no tenants had new data this tick”).